View Dorothy Perri's Obituary on SouthBendTribune.com and share memories

 Dorothy was a Nurse for South Bend Osteopathic Hospital for 30 years; then she worked for Dr. Meyers, Dr. Mortola, and Dr. Neil before her retirement.
 She was also owner and operator of Princess Fireworks Company in Mishawaka from 1980 to 1993.

-She is survived by her sons, Ross (Linda) Perri of Mishawaka and Gerald (Carol) Perri of Mishawaka; daughter, Frances Perri of Mishawaka; two grandchildren, Francessea Marie (James Campanella) Perri and Frank Rocko Perri; and one step-grandson, Gary Wayne Mc Cartney.
+She is survived by her sons, Ross (Linda) Perri of Mishawaka and Gerald (Carol) Perri of Mishawaka; daughter, Frances Perri of Mishawaka; four grandchildren, Francessea Marie (James Campanella) Perri, Frank Rocko Perri, Richard Perri, and Pamela (Ricky) Perri-Heatherly; one step-grandson, Gary Wayne Mc Cartney; and four great-granddaughters

 There will be no formal visitation or services; a private burial will take place.